TOLULOPE0407/SALES-DATA-ANALYSIS/README.md

 ## PROJECT TOPIC: SALES-DATA-ANALYSIS
 ---
 ### Project Overview
-This project  is a comprehensive analysis of Sales Data to identify trends,patterns and oppourtunities for profit maximization,growth ,enabling data drivrn decision making and improved sale performance
+This project  is a comprehensive analysis of Sales Data to identify trends,patterns and oppourtunities for profit maximization,growth ,enabling data drivren decision making and improved sale performance.
+The major purpose of this analysis is to enehance performence through Data Driven Insights.
+Insights to uncover in this project include;top selling products.
+Performance per region,monthly sales trends etc

 ### TOOLS USED